-Potatoes were first grown in the Andes Mountain of South America over 7,000 years ago. es were first grown and Spain in the 1500's, which then gradually spread to the rest of Europe.
-Spaniards brought potatoes introduced potatoes to North America in the 10th of Europe. bught potatoes to opan in the rest of our of an and gradually spread to the rest Irish immigrants introduced potatoes to North America in the 18th century.
+Potatoes were first grown in the Andes Mountain of South America over 7,000 years ago.
+Spaniards brought potatoes to Spain in the 1500's, which then gradually spread to the rest of Europe.

+Irish immigrants introduced potatoes to North America in the 1800's. ought potatoes to opain in the loss of which usen gradually spread to the res Trish immigrants introduced potatoes to North America in the 18th century.